 A hackspace is necessary to tackle a mixed reality project.
 There are just too many unknown unknowns to try to go it alone.

-Fortunately for all of us, there are now hundreds of these places around the world.
+There are now hundreds of these places around the world.

-- Start walking down Somerville Avenue (this is all happening around the Cambridge/Somerville border, in Massachusetts, USA) until I pass an old cemetery framed by a gothic black iron fence.
+- Start walking down Somerville Avenue (this is all happening around the Cambridge/Somerville border, in Massachusetts, USA) until you pass an old cemetery framed by a gothic black iron fence.
 Turn down the next alley.

 - Head towards the railroad tracks, past auto body guys drinking after-work beers around a smoking barbecue.

-- Now I'm at a beaten up metal door, secured with an industrial keypad lock.
+- Now you're at a beaten up metal door, secured with an industrial keypad lock.
 The door is plastered with stickers and scraps of tape from flyers past.
 Off to the left, there's a doorbell housed in a laser-cut plastic case labelled "Camb.
 Hackspace."
 It is glowing amber.
 A nearby arrow made of blue tape adds some emphasis.

 - Inside, it smells like scorched wood.
 A half dozen people are usually scattered about: a few guys standing next to the laser cutter (which accounts for the burnt wood smell); the rest are hunched over cafeteria tables, tinkering with laptops and breadboards bristling with wires and blinking lights.